IJOHMN (IInternational Journal online of Humanities)

 - Giving incorrect information about the source of a quotation

-- Changing words but copying the sentence structure of a source without giving citation
+- Changing words but copying the sentence structure of a source without giving a citation

 - Anti-plagiarism declaration

-By submitting paper for publication in IJOHMN (International Journal online of Humanities
+By submitting a paper for publication in IJOHMN (International Journal online of Humanities

 Authors (all authors of the article) will certify that;